-Expenses are the cost an organisation incurs as a result of doing business.
+Expenses are the cost an organization incurs as a result of doing business.
 There are various buckets of expenses including: fixed and variable, direct and indirect, and operating and non-operating expenses.

-A financial plan is a financial model that describes and predicts an organisation’s current and future financial state by using known variables and assumptions to predict future asset values and cash flows.
+A financial plan is a financial model that describes and predicts an organization’s current and future financial state by using known variables and assumptions to predict future asset values and cash flows.

 Financial Planning & Analysis (FP&A)

-Financial planning and analysis (FP&A) is the umbrella term for the planning, forecasting, budgeting and analytical activities that support an organisation's financial and strategic health.
+Financial planning and analysis (FP&A) is the umbrella term for the planning, forecasting, budgeting, and analytical activities that support an organization's financial and strategic health.

 Fiscal Year (FY)

 A fiscal year (FY) is a 12-month period used for accounting purposes and in preparation of financial statements.
-The fiscal year is determined by the organisation and may or may not be the same as a calendar year.
-In the US, the IRS (Internal Revenue Service) gives organisations the option to pay their taxes based on either the calendar year or their fiscal year.
+The fiscal year is determined by the organization and may or may not be the same as a calendar year.
+The IRS (Internal Revenue Service) gives organizations the option to pay their taxes based on either the calendar year or their fiscal year.

 A fixed cost is a cost that does not change no matter the increase or decrease in the amount of goods or services produced and/or sold.
 This is the opposite of a Variable Cost.

-Forecasting is a process used to project future revenue and costs based on past, present and estimated changes in financial data and conditions.
-Forecasting is a core process of FP&A, where companies regularly try to estimate the future financial situation of their organisation to inform decisions about the accumulation and allocation of capital.
+Forecasting is a process used to project future revenue and costs based on past, present, and estimated changes in financial data and conditions.
+Forecasting is a core process of FP&A, where companies regularly try to estimate the future financial situation of their organization to inform decisions about the accumulation and allocation of capital.

 Free Cash Flow